huynle/ogpt.nvim/README.md

 ## Configuration

-`OGPT.nvim` comes with the following defaults, you can override any of the field by passing config as setup param.
+`OGPT.nvim` comes with the following defaults.
+You can override any of the fields by passing a config as setup parameters.

 https://github.com/huynle/ogpt.nvim/blob/main/lua/ogpt/config.lua